planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ## Mettle

 The namesake of this game, Mettle stands for the will to live and how close the character is to their doom.
-In game terms, it is MOTIVE plus their highest (non-FRAME) Attribute.
+In game terms, it is MOTIVE plus their highest (unmodified) Attribute.
 This is not a *direct* measure of injury.
 Physical damage is just "flesh wounds" at worst until it drops Mettle into the negatives.
 If above zero, Mettle refills upon starting a new Scene.
 Rallies can restore it even in the heat of battle.

 {: .highlight }
->- Mettle = MOTIVE + highest non-FRAME Attribute.
+>- Mettle = MOTIVE + highest Attribute.

 ### Taking Damage